Oxycodone and aspirin (Oral)

 - For moderate to moderately severe pain:

 - Adults—One tablet every 6 hours as needed.
-Your doctor may adjust your dose if needed.
+Your doctor may adjust your dose as needed.
 However, the dose is usually not more than 12 tablets per day.

 - Children—Use and dose must be determined by your doctor.